Discover more from Productive Flourishing

 Our goal at Productive Flourishing is to help you spend more time in activities that matter to you.
 Become a free or paid subscriber to practice blurring the line between work and play.

 Parkinson's and Productivity

 Parkinson's Law dictates that a task will swell in (perceived) importance and complexity in relation to the time allotted for completion.

-His suggestion regarding Parkinson’s Law: “shorten work time to limit tasks to the important.”
+Tim’s suggestion regarding Parkinson’s law is "shorten work time to limit tasks to the important."

 When I read the 4-Hour Workweek (4HWW) for the first time, his discussion of the 80/20 rule and Parkinson's Law really resonated with me.
 And, in some senses, it helped me focus on cutting out wasted time and did, in fact, make me a bit more productive.

 I now see things a lot differently, though, when it comes to ‘work’.

 I've talked about meaningful play in the past, but I called it "productive play" in previous posts.
 Ironically, I've received a lot of pushback about using the term "productive" 'in this way from two directions; people who don't like the word "productive" didn't like it being attached to play, and productivity fanatics didn't like the word "productive" being applied to goals across the board.
 Were it just for the fact that people didn't like the term, I probably would have stood my ground, but the truth of it is that "meaningful play" captures the concept better and fits into some other things I'm working on.

 Meaningful play is just that state in which you're doing really meaningful and valuable stuff, but your orientation to it is not the same as your orientation to work precisely because it's much more enjoyable.
 The Flow that comes from meaningful play is just as powerful as the Flow that comes from stress, but it's a more sustainable type of Flow.